A living style guide for misterburton.com.

 Visualization Containers

-Visualization containers support both SVG and Three.js canvas elements, providing a consistent framework for interactive data displays across the project.
+Visualization containers handle both SVG and Three.js canvas elements, with a consistent framework for interactive data displays across the project.

 SVG Visualization Container